harithaslam/MCTE4324_RealTimeSystem/Project/Arduino-Lora and ESP32-Lora_sending Hello/README.md

 Then, during the second test, where I hold the antenna upwards with my hand, I got more result with Lora receiving the hello message thrice but with unwanted message string written.
 After that, I put down the antenna down and the receiver stop receiving even when I hold back the antenna upwards later on.
 //See the 2nd test.jpg file.

+//Note that: In the setup picture, the potentiometer does not been used for this purpose.